 They are called commandments as there was 10 of them, and if you follow them, you’ll get salvation.
 Lol, just kidding.
 And I’m definitely not saying I’m Jesus.
 Although if I am, that would totally be the type of humble thing I would say.

-No, I have never run a coworking space (but I was going to open a coworking space in Koh Samui until the location became unavailable; I was 20 minutes from signing a lease in Chiang Mai to run a space; and I’ve ran at least 3 other successful bricks and mortar businesses, so I’ve put some work in at least).
+No, I have never run a coworking space (but I was going to open a coworking space in Koh Samui until the location became unavailable; I was 20 minutes from signing a lease in Chiang Mai to run a space; and I’ve ran at least 3 other successful bricks and mortar businesses).
 Hopefully coworking spaces can take the good from the article.

 The 10 Commandments of Good Coworking Spaces